-Francesca's dissertation “Towards a Theory of Digital Necropolitics" elucidates the intersection of technology, human rights, aesthetics, and testimony through representations of the dead, dying, disappeared, or wounded body.
-Digital necropolitics explores how virtual forums and digital reconstructions extend biological death, transforming it into a productive "after-life" that can reanimate the corpse and harness mourning, testimony, affect, and identification as constituent elements of social identities and political movements.
+Romeo's dissertation “Towards a Theory of Digital Necropolitics" elucidates the intersection of technology, human rights, aesthetics and testimony through representations of the dead, dying, disappeared or wounded body.
+Digital necropolitics explores how virtual forums and digital reconstructions extend biological death, transforming it into a productive "after-life" that can reanimate the corpse and harness mourning, testimony, affect and identification as constituent elements of social identities and political movements.
 Her recent publication "Networked Testimony as Necroresistance" in the journal Women and Performance conducts a close reading of Diamond Reynolds' live stream video to examine how necropolitical "selfies" harbor an anticipatory logic and provide a forum for public mourning via digital circulation.
-Francesca also studies the history, theory, and practice of open-source investigations and how user-generated content and digital forensics can produce novel forms of human rights advocacy.
-Alongside her scholarship, Francesca has also been active in critical mentoring programs and sexual violence awareness campaigns.
+Romeo also studies the history, theory and practice of open-source investigations and how user-generated content and digital forensics can produce novel forms of human rights advocacy.
+Alongside her scholarship, Romeo has also been active in critical mentoring programs and sexual violence awareness campaigns.

 UCSC Chancellor's Dissertation Year Fellowship